glennji/openlumify/docs/getting-started/ontology.md

 # Ontology

-Visallo uses OWL files to define what type of entities you can create, what properties they can have and what they can connect to.
-Visallo has extended the OWL file to include additional attributes that will change how Visallo works.
+OpenLumify uses OWL files to define what type of entities you can create, what properties they can have and what they can connect to.
+OpenLumify has extended the OWL file to include additional attributes that will change how OpenLumify works.

-For an example see the [sample ontology](https://github.com/visallo/visallo/tree/master/config/ontology-sample).
+For an example see the [sample ontology](https://github.com/openlumify/openlumify/tree/master/config/ontology-sample).

 ## Loading an ontology via configuration

 Add the following to your [configuration](configuration.md).

 ```
-repository.ontology.owl.default.iri=http://visallo.org/sample
+repository.ontology.owl.default.iri=http://openlumify.org/sample
 repository.ontology.owl.default.dir=$VISALLO_DIR/config/ontology-sample
 ```

-## Visallo OWL Extensions
+## OpenLumify OWL Extensions

 ### DatatypeProperty